 Now, it probably goes without saying, but just in case, let me mention that these cookies are not good candidates for cutting out gingerbread men (unless you want a particularly bloated looking gingerbread man).
 These cookies spread, puff up, and generally expand enough that your cookie cutter shapes will mostly be useless.
 I tried rolling a few of them out and cutting them using a Christmas tree cookie cutter, and if you squinted, you could see the shape, but it really wasn’t worth the effort.
 If you want to do cutout sugar cookies, you’re looking for the Perfect Frosted Sugar Cookies recipe.
 If you’re fine with a run-of-the-mill circular cookie shape, please proceed.

-The easiest way to shape these cookies is to take damp hands and form them into two-inch balls, and then smoosh them down flat using a flat-bottom glass.
-If you want a truly perfectly-circular cookie shape, you could chill the dough, roll it out to about 1/4″ thick, and then use a biscuit cutter to cut out perfect circles.
+The easiest way to shape these cookies is to take damp hands and form the cookie dough into two-inch balls, and then smoosh them down flat using a flat-bottom glass.
+If you want a truly perfectly-circular cookie shape, you could chill the dough, roll it out to about 1/4-inch thickness with a rolling pin, and then use a biscuit cutter or round cookie cutter to cut out perfect circles.

 If you do end up using a biscuit cutter, make sure you don’t twist when you press down on the dough.
 Twisting “seals” the edges of the cookie, making it to where it won’t rise as much—leaving you with a loftless Lofthouse cookie (is that where the name comes from?).
 Same advice is true for biscuits.
 Want tall, fluffy biscuits?
 Don’t you dare twist that biscuit cutter.

 Either way, I’ve included instructions for both methods in the recipe directions.